-CITI's online RCR courses generally require two or more hours to complete, depending on how much supplemental material the learner chooses to access.
-Ethics Programs classroom training includes two sessions, each approximately three hours long; these sessions may be scheduled on two separate days, or as morning and afternoon sessions.
+CITI's online RCR courses generally require a few hours to complete, depending on how much supplemental material the learner chooses to access.
+Ethics Programs classroom training sessions are six to eight hours on a single day, with a lunch break between the morning and afternoon sessions.